-- During construction and decommissioning and within limits, though negative, increased use of social amenities and services, decreased road safety and increased noise and dust. - During construction, operations and decommissioning, the change in the sense of place.
-During decommissioning the land returns to fallow fields.
+- During construction and decommissioning and within limits, though negative, increased use of social amenities and services, decreased road safety and increased noise and dust. - During construction, operations and decommissioning (if no decommissioning takes place), the change in the sense of place. - During decommissioning the land return to fallow fields which is a positive impact.